regional conservation Partnership Program

 The Alliance for Puget Sound Natural Resources was instrumental in securing $9 million dollars in the USDA's Regional Conservation Partnership Program (RCPP) funds plus Washington state match to implement a precision conservation approach to address water quality and salmon habitat resource concerns in the Puget Sound.
 The Alliance also serves as an advisory group to the program administration team at the Washington State Conservation Commission.
 Learn more about RCPP by visiting these websites:

-Scroll down for project profiles and information about the geographic priority areas for RCPP funding.
+Scroll down for project profiles and geographic priority areas.

 The Snohomish River Basin is the second-largest tributary draining into Puget Sound in Washington State.
 Its size and scale makes it a high priority for salmon habitat enhancement in the Snohomish River Basin Salmon Conservation Plan.
 The basin is fed by the Sultan, Skykomish, Snoqualmie, Pilchuck, and Snohomish rivers and drains into Port Gardner Bay in Everett.

 The Snohomish Conservation District (SCD) has a 75-year history of collaboration with private landowners in Snohomish County.
 In response to the critical need for the protection of Puget Sound and the vast network of salmonid streams and rivers that flow into it, SCD has developed programs that draw on its heritage of working with partners and landowners on land and water resource concerns.
 A skilled team of engineers, resource planners and specialists works with landowners on a voluntary, non-regulatory basis.